spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.md

 {% info_block infoBox "" %}

-In case when the project uses a way how to change code that is not covered, expected changes will be skipped during the update process.
+In case of a project using a method to change code that is not covered, expected changes will be skipped during the update process.

 {% endinfo_block %}